bitcraftlab/wolfing/README.md

 When you export a sketch as application, Processing will automatically copy all libraries to the sketch.
 The application should now work out of the box on any Raspberry Pi that has wolfram-engine installed.

+### Wolfing on other Operating Systems

+I adapted Wolfing for OSX with Mathematica Home License in the [OSX Branch](https://github.com/bitcraftlab/wolfing/tree/osx).
+If you are running a different OS and Version of Mathematica, make sure to adjust the locations in the Makefile and the source accordingly.